tanaikech/Google-Apps-Script-Library-Database/README.md

 When this became one of materials for leading the direction for achieving the Google Apps Script Library Database, I'm glad.

+# Search application

+- **You can search the GAS libraries using this database at [Search Google Apps Script Libraries](https://sites.google.com/view/search-gas-libraries).**

+  - I thought that when GitHub repository is used as the database and the GAS libraries are searched by HTML and Javascript, it might be useful.

 # Future developments

 In the current stage, a file including JSON objects of GAS libraries is put in this repository.
 The GAS library is searched using this file as the database.